Oracle Log Miner and MySQL logs - Oracle to Aurora MySQL Migration Playbook

 You can monitor the MySQL logs directly through the Amazon RDS console, Amazon RDS API, Amazon CLI, or Amazon SDKs.
 You can also access MySQL logs by directing the logs to a database table in the main database and then querying that table.
 You can use the mysqlbinlog utility to download a binary log.

-Downloading MySQL Binlog files
+Downloading MySQL binlog files

 The binlog in MySQL is used for replication needs.
 MySQL uses it to replicate commands between master MySQL server to slave server.
 These logs can be read using the mysqlbinlog utility.